uwescience/myria-docs/myriaX.markdown

     curl -i -XPOST localhost:8753/query -H "Content-type: application/json"  -d @./global_join.json

 This query writes results back to the backend storage.
 You should be able to find the result tables in your databases.
 The table name is specified in the `DbInsert` operator, change it if you want.

+XXX ADD EXAMPLE OF HOW TO GET THE DATA OUT OF THE SYSTEM XXX

 #### Shutdown the cluster